 “According to some stories, after Obatala (king of the aboriginal Igbos from the Nri area, who founded Ile-Ife) was driven from Ile-Ife after being defeated (by Oduduwa, leader of the Yoruba tribe, who came from the North) he went to live in exile with His ally, Obawinni, at the Igbomokun area, in today’s Ondo State.
 Obatala still challenged Oduduwa’s kingship through raids at night, legend has it, with the Igbo who had masks that made them look (scary).
 Peace was eventually restored when Moremi (a Yoruba woman from Offa, but married to a Yoruba man from Ile-Ife) discovered the secret of the masks.”

 The Obatala kings had other titles, in Yoruba mythology.
-They include Orishanla, Obi Osere Igbo, Oshala, Oba Ala, Oshagiyan, Oshalufon, Orisha Oko, and Osha Funfun.
+They include Orishanla, Osere Igbo, Oshala, Oba Igbo, Oshagiyan, Oshalufon, Orisha Oko, and Osha Funfun.

 The Obatalas and their Igbos originally came from the Nri area.
 They founded their aboriginal base of Ife in an Ilu (official Equianoist sojourn that took them westwards).